-Namy’s work has been exhibited, screened and amplified at numerous international venues, including Sharjah Biennial 13 (2017); Berlinale (2014, 2016, 2017); Asia Culture Center, Gwangju, South Korea (2016); SALT, Istanbul (2016); Sursock Museum, Beirut (2015); Theater der Welt, Mannheim, Germany (2014); Home Works 6, Ashkal Alwan, Beirut (2013); Art X Detroit: Kresge Arts Experience, Detroit Science Center, US (2011); Beirut Art Center (2010) and international underground dance floors.
-He was also a participant in two Sharjah Art Foundation March Meetings (2012, 2016), and he runs Electric Kahraba, an experimental radio programme that operates out of Clocktower Radio, New York.
+Namy’s work has been exhibited, screened and amplified at numerous international venues, including Art Night London (2019); Durub Al Tawaya (2014, 2019); Sakakini Cultural Center (2018); Sharjah Biennial 13 (2017); Berlinale (2014, 2016, 2017); Asia Culture Center, Gwangju, South Korea (2016); SALT, Istanbul (2016); March Meeting, Sharjah Art Foundation (2012, 2016); Sursock Museum, Beirut (2015); Theater der Welt, Mannheim, Germany (2014); Home Works 6, Ashkal Alwan, Beirut (2013); Art X Detroit: Kresge Arts Experience, Detroit Science Center, US (2011); Beirut Art Center (2010) and international underground dance floors.
+He has also been programming radio since 2009 as Electric Kahraba and has released five albums as El Iqaa.

 Namy holds a Bachelor of Fine Arts from the University of Michigan, Ann Arbor, US (2003) and received a Master of Fine Arts from New York University (2010).
-Namy was a fellow in the inaugural Home Workspace Program (2011–2012) and serves as the Resident Advisor for the current Home Workspace Program (2016-2017).
+Namy was a fellow in the inaugural Home Workspace Program (2011–2012) and serves as the Resident Advisor for the current Home Workspace Program (2016–2020).

 Born in 1978 in Lansing, US, he now lives and works between Beirut and London.